Lawisss/DL_HAWKES_PROCESS_ESTIMATION/README.md

 ## Roadmap

 - Refined and improved work on MLE, MLP and LSTM models (Methods, Fine-tuning, Optimization).
-- Explored the extension of the horizon $T$ and other parameter ranges (extreme values or extended intervals).
+- Explored the extension of the horizon $T$ and other parameter ranges (Extreme values or Extended intervals).
-- Extended approaches to new machine learning techniques (self-attention mechanisms, transformers).
+- Extended approaches to new machine learning techniques (Self-attention mechanisms, Transformers).

 ## Contact